react-cosmos/react-cosmos/DEVLOG.md

+Q: How to turn PlaygroundOptions into plugin _meta data_?

+The Playground options are now part of the plugin API.
+But this should change for two reasons:

+1. The plugin API must be generic.
+2. Plugins either only care about some playground options, or care about none.
+At the moment all options need to be fed into the plugin context regardless of which plugins are loaded.
+This bloats the plugin testing setup.

+Q: What _is_ plugin config?

+- Immutable plugin options
+- Defined initially by plugin, with default values
+- App or test case can override with custom values
+- Config values should be defined declaratively (and thus not leak between plugin context instances)

+---

 Q: Does `fixtureStateSync` renderer response provide any value?

 Not anymore, since the `setFixtureState` renderer request now contains the full fixture state, which has already been computed by the Playground before dispatching it to the renderers (akin to an optimistic update).
 A confirmation sounds nice in theory, but it's problematic in two ways: